 Mold can cause a significant amount of damage, not only to your home but to your health.
-Black mold can invade in as little as 24 hours after water damage occurs, and an invasive mold infection due to fungal exposure can be dangerous and even fatal to immunocompromised individuals.
+Black mold can invade in as little as 24 hours after water damage occurs, and fungal exposure can be dangerous and even fatal to immunocompromised individuals.

 Keeping mold out of your home is crucial when it comes to keeping yourself and your family healthy.
 Water damage significantly increases the risk of indoor mold exposure.
 The CDC is urging physicians to keep the possibility of mold infections in mind when treating individuals who show symptoms after a flood.

 Although they are rare, invasive mold infections can be life threatening.
 They are difficult to diagnose, and most commonly affect individuals with weakened immune systems.
 Aspergillus, a genus of fungus that includes black mold, is the most common culprit, which is why mold infections are often referred to as aspergillosis.

 People with major risk factors for developing a mold infection include:

 - Organ, blood, or stem cell transplant patients